piskoviste/pisek/.github/ISSUE_TEMPLATE/new_program_type.md

 **Proposed name:**
 **Program role:** generator / validator / judge

-**Describe the interface**
+**Interface description**
-Add accurate description of the program interface, i.e. command line arguments, environment variables, used files etc.
+Add an accurate description of the program interface, i.e. command line arguments, environment variables, used files, etc.

 **Additional context**
 Add any other context or screenshots about the feature request here.